 The process has generated a fair share of exasperation, not all of it directed at the IRS, which was tasked with trying to administer a complicated new bill that went into effect within weeks of its passage and left many tax professionals scrambling to decipher what had changed.

 “To be clear, a law the Congress pushed through at the end of 2017, which was effective beginning in 2018, won’t have clear guidance for taxpayers until 2020,’’ senior contributor Kelly Phillips Erb writes in Forbes.
 The TCJA is nearly a year old and the “IRS is still trying to figure out how to assist taxpayers with the new law,” she wrote in September.

 Get Help Keeping Up With Tax Changes and Challenges

 If keeping up with tax changes have you exasperated, give us a call or click on the link below to learn how we can help.
 At Payroll Tax Management we have deep expertise in helping our clients unravel the tangle around state and federal withholding and payroll taxes.
 We are a special source of comfort to clients managing the complex payroll processes that come with a multistate workforce.
-Our clients have access to an array of additional solutions through our sister companies SBS Payroll, Time Rack and Cachet Financial Services.
+Our clients have access to an array of additional solutions through our sister companies SBS Payroll and Time Rack.